 Grappling with steel and concrete on one end, and human suffering on another, she quickly encountered the incapacity of her chosen discipline to address the enormity of her longing to serve.
 And the big questions of being remained…

 As her existential inquiry ripened, it began pointing her inwards towards her self until she became quiet, clear and still until she saw the difference between knowing and understanding.
 Seeing it would never be possible to understand what she knew, Ishita finally surrendered to her own inner knowing.

 At age 29, a visit to the Kashmir Himalayas brought her into an unexpected, profound and fundamental shift in consciousness.
-As her I-ness dissolved into pure, aware, luminous formlessness it broke apart every belief and assumption she had had about the world and herself.
+As her I-ness dissolved into pure, aware, luminous formlessness it shattered her worldview and and confirmed her deepest intuitions.
 A period of assimilation followed.
-Following her inner harmonic, Ishita left her job as an architect, and moved to India with her husband to simply be with the unfolding.

 Since then, she has been studying and developing holistic models of healing and collective liberation while inviting others to know themselves beyond an ego-centric paradigm, through self inquiry in the beauty of relationship.
 Her work guides others to their own inner harmonic and the wholeness already within them.
 Helping people remember and reconnect to the essential within lies at the core of her work here at Come to Center.

 Ishita ascribes to no single teacher or tradition.
 Life is her greatest Guru.
 Her growth has been nurtured by those who walk beside her in the seen and the unseen, including key insights from:

 Sri Nisargadatta Maharaj (Advaita Vedanta),